Samsung Electronics : China's Xiaomi unveils 5G smartphone for $680 | MarketScreener

-Prices for Xiaomi's new offering will start at 599 euros (520.5 pounds) when it hits the market in May, Donovan Sung, Xiaomi's global head of products, told a trade event in Barcelona, prompting gasps in the hall where it was presented.
+Prices for Xiaomi's new offering will start at 599 euros ($679.33) when it hits the market in May, Donovan Sung, Xiaomi's global head of products, told a trade event in Barcelona, prompting gasps in the hall where it was presented.

 "We think this is one of the most competitive prices for a 5G smartphone today and it's going to be available very, very soon," Sung said.